-The methodological basic book Alan Bryman, Social Research Methods.
-Oxford: Oxford University Press, 2012, 4th ed.
-(Or the fifth edition of 2016) is assumed to be known.
+Halperin, S. & Heath, O. (2017).
+Political research: Methods and practical skills.
+Oxford: Oxford University Press. is assumed to be known.
 The core literature can be found on the blackboard page of the Bachelor's Project.
 Further information about the bachelor project and the subprojects will also be available there.

 Block 1: Substantive part (weeks 1-6, 40% of the BAP grade), rounded to 0ne decimal and passed with a 5,5 or higher

 Block 2: Research part (weeks 7-16, 60% of the BAP grade), rounded to whole and half numbers and passed with a 6,0 or higher

 Thesis: between 7000-8000 words, exl. references; a research project that addresses a research question and can be answered with individual (original or literature – based) research within the appropriate tradition of the sub-discipline.